-The biggest hazard on day two is that you have to cross a few flooded rivers with knee-deep water where the bridges had been washed away plus some really deep and annoying mud.
+The most significant hazard on day two is that you have to cross a few flooded rivers with knee-deep water where the bridges had been washed away plus some bottomless and annoying mud.

-As you can see on the right side of the picture some wooden planks were placed in order to walk over the wettest parts, unfortunate, ly the maintenance of this “roads” get worse after the two first days of hiking.
-In some sections,ns you will find that the walkway has fallen apart so you will get wet, very wet.
+As you can see on the right side of the picture, some wooden planks were placed to walk over the wettest parts, unfortunate, the maintenance of this “roads” get worse after the two first days of hiking.
+In some sections, you will find that the walkway has fallen apart so you will get wet, very wet.

 Most people stop at Alesjaure Hut, on day 2 and continue towards Tjatka on day 3, but since I decided to stop 5km earlier on day two, I had to catch up the lost time on day 3 and walk the extra distance to Tjatka.

-The hike from Alesjaure to Tjatka is pretty straight forward, two knee deep river crossings, by far the biggest hazard on day 3 is the endless amount of mosquitoes, I have never encountered this amount of mosquitoes anywhere else around the world.
+The hike from Alesjaure to Tjatka is pretty straightforward, two knee deep river crossings, by far the most significant hazard on day 3 is the endless amount of mosquitoes, I have never encountered this amount of mosquitoes anywhere else around the world.

 I got 68 bites on my right leg in less than 10 minutes of resting!!!

-It´s not much to say about day 3; it’s really straight forward, can’t go wrong, I decided to camp about 1KM before Tjatka Hut,
+It´s not much to say about day 3; it’s a straightforward day, can’t go wrong, I decided to camp about 1KM before Tjatka Hut,

-There were so many mosquitoes outside the tent, so it sounded like rain on the tent roof.
+There were so many mosquitoes outside the tent, so it sounded like rain hiting the tent roof.

 Day 4 Camping (Tjatka) – Sälka – camping 27KM 10 hours 1000 – 820 Meters above sea level

-The climb up to Tjatka pass (1150m) starts only a few hounded meters after my camp spot and continue for about 6km before you reach the top of the pass, the climb up to the pass is very easy and not steep at all.
+The climb up to Tjatka pass (1150m) starts only a few hounded meters after my camp spot and continue for about 6km before you reach the top of the pass, the climb up to the pass is straightforward and not steep at all.

-You can find a small wind shelter on the top of the pass, a good place to stop for some fast snacks or lunch before your start descending from the pass.
+You can find a small wind shelter on the top of the pass, an excellent place to stop for some fast snacks or lunch before you start descending from the pass.

 Except for the rocky and wet parts this day straight forward and easy, you can decide to stop at Sälka hut if you don’t feel for walking too far.
-Since I felt pretty go,od I decided to continue my hike towards Single Hut, but unfortunate,ly I encountered some serious weather.
-I had to stop for the night in the wind shelter, so did 8 other hikers.
+Since I felt pretty good, I decided to continue my hike towards Single Hut, but unfortunate, l encountered some severe weather.
+I had to stop for the night in the wind shelter, so did eight other hikers.

 Day 5 Camping – Singi Hut 3.5hours 8Km